Counselling Confidentiality: An In-Depth Look

 Harm to Others

-When a mental health professional believes that a counselling client poses an imminent risk of serious physical harm or death to an identifiable person or generally identifiable group of people, Canadian common law would then trigger a duty for the counsellor to warn the intended victim, contact the local authorities (typically police), or both; this duty to warn is for the purpose of protecting the intended victim or allowing the victim to take steps to protect her/himself.
+When a mental health professional believes that a counselling client poses an imminent risk of serious physical harm or death to an identifiable person or generally identifiable group of people, Canadian common law would then trigger a duty for the counsellor to warn the intended victim, contact the local authorities (typically police), or both; this duty to warn is for the purpose of protecting the intended victim or allowing the victim to take steps to protect themselves.

 Harm to Self